— Proof

 Regional rollout of an ISOBUS-first programme.

-An agricultural-machinery manufacturer ships ISOBUS-first equipment on MOS4.
+An agricultural-machinery manufacturer ships ISOBUS (ISO 11783 agricultural machinery network)-first equipment on MOS4.
 On-device inference models retrain on crop and asset data captured at field cadence; operator-grade dashboards run on the same box.
-ISOBUS acquisition is read-only (ISO 11783).
+ISOBUS acquisition is read-only.

 Off-highway-machine maker on the same OS as the road fleet.

-An off-highway machinery maker uses MOS4 to unify its on-road and off-road programmes — Multi Stacks for J1939 + CAN-FD, ROI shader for the camera plane, signed OTA across both vehicle classes.
+An off-highway machinery maker uses MOS4 to unify its on-road and off-road programmes — Multi Stacks for J1939 (heavy-duty vehicle network) + CAN-FD, ROI shader for the camera plane, signed OTA across both vehicle classes.

 Modbus / RS485 plant rollout with autonomous-arm support.